Whisperstream vs Willow Voice

 Set your hotkey and dictionary

-Open Whisperstream's settings and pick a push-to-talk hotkey; the default is Right Shift.
+Open Whisperstream's settings and pick your shortcuts.
+You can set a separate push-to-talk hotkey (the default is Right Shift) and a toggle shortcut for hands-free dictation.
 While you are in settings, paste your exported Willow vocabulary into the dictionary tab.

 - 05